basicjohn/johnedmondson.dev/README.md

 # John Edmondson's Portfolio

 This is the source code for my personal portfolio website.
-It is built with React using TypeScript and Sass.
+It's a single page application that I built using React and TypeScript.
+I'm using MaterialUI and Sass for styling and Netlify for hosting.

 ## Tech Stack